Recently updated on October 7th, 2024 at 07:53 pm

 Slovak Food

 As vegetarians, we were a little worried that we would struggle to find local dishes to try.
-Thanks to some tips from the internet, we found the Slovak Pub just down the street from our AirBnB that we visited multiple times.
-They had quite a few different things for us to try including bread bowls with garlic soup and dumplings covered in sheep’s cheese.
+Thanks to some tips from the internet, we found the Slovak Pub just down the street from our rental, which we had visited multiple times.
+They had quite a few different things for us to try, including bread bowls with garlic soup and dumplings covered in sheep’s cheese.
 The amount of bread and cheese we were consuming wasn’t ideal.
-But it was awesome to be able to have a few options to try while in town.
+But it was awesome to have a few options to try while in town.

 There are restaurants all over Old Town Bratislava with a variety of cuisines, but Slovak Pub was a great spot to visit for beers and some Slovak dishes.
 Don’t be fooled when you first walk in and don’t see a table, the restaurant/bar is so much bigger than it first appears.
-There are a ton of different rooms to dine in – each with its own personality.
+There are a ton of different dining rooms – each with its own personality.

 Bratislava - Sheep's Cheese Dish